MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-get-started.md

    + Restart your computer is you installed the .NET Framework.

-   + Run `RClientSetup.exe`, which then finds the cab file in the temp folder, and follow the onscreen prompts.
+   + Run `RClientSetup.exe`, which then finds the cab file in the temp folder.

+   + Follow the onscreen prompts.

 1. Without internet access, we recommend disabling the _auto-update check_ feature so that R Client can launch more quickly.
 Do so in the `Rprofile.site` file by adding a comment character (#) at the start of the line: `mrupdate::mrCheckForUpdates()`